-Fall 2019 enrollment was 23,903.
-To meet this growth and expand its research expertise in core areas of health, energy, education, security and sustainability, faculty numbers have grown to more than 390 tenured and tenure-track faculty.
+Fall 2023 enrollment exceeded 31,000 students.
+To meet this growth and expand its research expertise, the Fulton Schools faculty numbers have grown to more than 390 tenured and tenure-track faculty.
 Research expenditures for fiscal year 2022 were at an all-time high of $145 million.

 Timeline and Key Events